BOP

 So, Abe the Dog

-I'll specify in case you're not familiar with the blog and don't know Abe is the hound I rescued from Texas.
-Longview Texas ironically, which ironically, ironically fits with the blog.
+(I'll specify in case you're not familiar with the site and don't know.
+Abe is the hound I rescued from Texas.
+Longview, Texas ironically.
+Which ironically, ironically fits with the blog.
 Which, if you read you already know, and have no purpose for reading this parenthetical.
 Which, I not ironically, most unfortunately, should have mentioned in the first sentence of it.
 Precious time presses for time!
-On to the next!
+Onto the next!)

 How to bring this entry around to make some profound poetical insight into the world?